Armenia–Poland relations: Historical relations

 Historic contacts between Armenians and Poles date back to the Middle Ages.
 Since the 14th century, Armenians settled in the Kingdom of Poland, forming the historically significant Armenian-Polish community.
-Several vibrant Polish-Armenian communities existed especially in former southeastern Poland, including the cities of Lwów, Stanisławów, Buczacz and Kuty.
+Several vibrant Polish-Armenian communities existed especially in former southeastern Poland, the largest in Lwów, Kamieniec Podolski and briefly in Caffa, and others included Stanisławów, Jazłowiec, Buczacz, Zamość and Kuty.
 Numerous remnants of the community can still be found both in Poland and in former Polish eastern territories.
 The most known such sites include the Armenian Cathedral of Lwów (now Lviv) and the Renaissance Armenian Houses in Zamość.
 Polish merchants visited Armenia since the 16th century.
 In the 17th century, Polish King John III Sobieski planned to liberate Armenia from Ottoman rule, but his death thwarted these plans.
+A group of Armenians from Poland took part in the Syunik rebellion against Ottoman rule in Armenia in the 1720s.

 After the Partitions of Poland carried out by Austria, Prussia and Russia in 1772–1795, and the annexation of Eastern Armenia by Russia in 1828, many Poles were either deported as political prisoners from the Russian Partition of Poland to Russian-controlled Armenian lands or were sent there after being conscripted to the Russian Army.
 Approximately 5,000 Poles lived in Armenia in the late 19th and early 20th century.
 Notable Polish communities existed in the cities of Yerevan, Gyumri, Kars and Ardahan.

 Józef Pomiankowski, an ethnic Polish marshal of the Austrian Army (and later Polish General after the re-establishment of independent Poland), was one of the earliest figures to discover the intention of the Young Turks to exterminate the Armenians, and the Armenian genocide was strongly condemned by Józef himself.
 It was the tragic massacre that Polish lawyer Raphael Lemkin coined the word "genocide" in 1943.

 Prior to the genocide, the Armenians were well-perceived by the Polish population, and several Polish famous figures have Armenian root, notably poets Juliusz Słowacki and Zbigniew Herbert.

 Both Armenia and Poland regained independence in 1918.
 Poles were repatriated from Armenia to Poland since 1918.
 Polish navy officer Stanisław Korwin-Pawłowski started the creation of the Armenian Navy and founded a training center for the Armenian Navy.
+Poland strongly supported the re-establishment of independent Armenia.
+In 1919, Kazimierz Dłuski, one of the Polish delegates to the Paris Peace Conference, held talks with the Armenian delegation, and supported Woodrow Wilson's proposal to include Armenia in a United States mandate.
+Ignacy Jan Paderewski unequivocally advocated Armenia's independence and membership in the League of Nations at the League's meeting in Geneva.
 Both countries were shortly afterwards invaded by Soviet Russia.
 Poland successfully repelled the Russian invasion and secured its independence, but Armenia was conquered, which made it impossible to establish official diplomatic relations between the nations.